 Moisture gets trapped underneath a carpet when slab leaks happen.
 Over time, mold and mildew start growing, resulting in a noticeable musty smell in your house.
 Molds are not only a danger to your health, but also may spread to other areas of your home, such as the walls.

 Other additional signs of a slab leak include:

 - You start running out of hot water (when a hot water pipe leak occurs)

 - Your toilets and bathtubs may unexpectedly back up

 Finally, a slab leak is dangerous and expensive as it ruins your flooring, damages the foundation, and results in mold growth.
-Therefore, consider any slab leak as an emergency and call a licensed plumber immediately if you suspect that you have one.
+Therefore, consider any slab leak as an emergency and call a licensed plumber in Manteca, CA or another area, immediately if you suspect that you have one.